eizengan/reforge/INTRODUCTION.md

 #### Value Configuration Hashes

-Sometimes the data you need to add is independent of the Source and will not change.
+Sometimes the data you need to add to a Result is independent of the Source and will not change.
 In such cases you can use a value configuration hash.
 These Transforms will produce the same results:
 ```ruby
 transform = -> { 1_234_567 }
 transform = { value: 1_234_567 }